MattSchuele/HKNTechCommitee/_initiates/about.md

 title: Initiates
 ---

 Welcome to the HKN Initiates Page!
-Important Information will be posted here for the current semester’s initiate class.
-If you have any questions about any of the content here please email Ryan Grady, the Director of Initiate Affairs (contact information on the [Officers Page](/about#officers)).
+Important Information will be posted here as it is created for the current semester’s initiate class.
+If you have any questions about any of the content here please email Alec Wasowicz, the Director of Initiate Affairs (contact information on the [Officers Page](/about#officers)).

 Slides From Initiation Information Session
 ---